Ärlig wine

 The challenge was to achieve simplicity without losing warmth or character.
 In a category filled with rich imagery and layered typography, Ärlig needed to stand apart through clarity and restraint, expressing honesty not as a statement but as a design philosophy.

-We set out to make minimalism feel intentional and premium, not empty.
-The challenge was to communicate honesty, trust and quality through packaging design alone, creating something human and authentic without oversimplifying.
+We set out to make minimalism feel intentional, not empty.
+The challenge was to communicate honesty, and trust through design, creating something human and authentic.

-Our research began with extensive benchmarking and store checks to understand how box-wine brands expressed value and personality.
-Most relied on visual noise — layered typography, vivid imagery and elaborate storytelling.
-This revealed an opportunity: if others were shouting, Ärlig could stand out by whispering.
+Our research began with benchmarking and store checks to understand how box-wine brands expressed value and personality, alongside studying the core customer base, young women, to understand their preferences, expectations and visual cues.
+Most brands relied on visual noise, layered typography, vivid imagery and elaborate storytelling.
+This revealed an opportunity: if others were shouting, Ärlig could stand out by just being.
 Its simplicity would become its signature.

-The strategy was to translate honesty into every design and communication choice.
-Nothing unnecessary, nothing decorative for its own sake — only essential details, presented with confidence and care.
-The result is a brand that speaks calmly and directly, expressing trust and authenticity through quiet elegance and restraint.
+The strategy was to translate honesty into every design and communication.
+Nothing unnecessary, nothing decorative for its own sake, only essential details, presented with confidence and care.
+The result is a brand that speaks directly, expressing originality and authenticity.

-A neutral, natural colour palette allows each wine variety to stand out subtly, while tactile paper tones and simple textures give the box an authentic, crafted feel.
+A neutral, colour palette mixed with heavy colour allowed the wine to stand out subtly, yet giving the box an authentic, crafted feel.
 Every design choice mirrors the product’s character: honest, clean and free from excess.

 The full concept was developed for both red and white variants, ensuring strong shelf presence and clarity at a glance.
-Supporting materials, from point-of-sale to digital assets, extend the same calm and cohesive aesthetic.
-Each detail, from typography to layout, was carefully considered to convey care, quality and quiet confidence — a design that stands out precisely by holding back.
+Supporting visuals, extend the same honest, raw and cohesive aesthetic.
+Each detail, from typography to visuals, was carefully considered to convey honesty.

 Results